 Figure Out The Details

-I like to start day by day and create a loose itinerary of things I want to do that day.
-I’ll copy all the info onto my phone so I can just pull my page for “Friday” and see everything I need to know for that day (bus numbers to get to that museum, the address of my hostel + the confirmation code, and the address for the cool restaurant I read about online).
+I like to start day by day of my vacation and create a loose itinerary of things I want to do that day.
+I’ll copy all the info onto my phone (in the "Notes" section) so I can just pull my page for “Friday” and see everything I need to know for that day (bus numbers to get to that museum, the address of my hostel + the confirmation code, and the address for the cool restaurant I read about online).
+All the info is in order and all in one spot.
+Handy.

 Ready to test out this trip planning checklist yourself?
 Come spend a semester with International Language Programs — every volunteer is set up to travel with their group during weekends and scheduled vacation time so you can really explore whatever foreign country you call home.

-We’ve got exchange programs for those looking to teach English abroad and humanitarian programs for those wanting to give more back to the community.
+We’ve got exchange programs for those looking to teach English abroad and humanitarian programs for those wanting to give more back to the community (get a breakdown of our humanitarian and exchange programs here).
 Either way, you’ll make a huge difference (and be able to see some ah-mazing cities and countries along the way).

 Come talk to a representative about apply and to get any of your questions answered by clicking that button: